Tombstone Ideas for Your Halloween Graveyard

 She drank, she fought, she cussed / The woman had no shame! / Here lies our dear mama / Remember the old gal's name

-In this tomb little Johnny lies / Ran with scissors and lost both eyes
+In this cold tomb, little Johnny lies / Ran with scissors and lost both eyes

 A shot to the heart and he wouldn't stop bleeding / We buried him here while he was still breathing

-In the coffin below, I rest my head / I talk to ghosts and keep worms fed
+In the coffin below, I rest my weary head / I talk to ghosts and keep the worms fed

 She lost her head, her self-control / Was buried here, an empty soul